 Though turning speech into text might sound easy, it is an extremely difficult task.
 The problem lies in the virtually infinite array of individual speech patterns and accents, compounded by the natural human tendency to run words together.

-Various models of voice recognition software are used for an array of applications, from personal dictation to commercial automated call routing, from aiding the disabled to sports and news event subtitling.
+Various models of speech recognition software are used for an array of applications, from personal dictation to commercial automated call routing, from aiding the disabled to sports and news event subtitling.
 Each model behaves differently and has its own capabilities and boundaries.

 Voice recognition programs that require the user to "train" the software to recognize their particular stylized patterns of speech are called speaker dependent systems.
 Individuals commonly use these types of programs at home or at the office.
 Email, memos, letters, data and text can be input by speaking into a microphone.